EFTY1309/ci_cd_pipeline/README.md

-# CI-CD Pipeline with Vercel and Node.js
+# CI-CD Pipeline with Vercel  Node.js

 This project demonstrates  to set up a simple **Node.js** application with **Express**, build and test it using **GitHub Actions**, and deploy it to **Vercel**.
 The application includes a simple API with routes to display a "Hello World" message and perform addition.